Contents

 Check their website for opening hours on the day you wish to visit.

-If you want to visit the London Dungeon, these are the following prices as of March 2024.
-You can book through their website with these online prices.
+If you want to visit the London Dungeon, you can book through their website, which also has multi-attraction prices.

 The London Eye

-Even if you have time, the queue is probably for most 30-45 minutes.
+Even if you have time, the queue is probably for 30-45 minutes at most.
 Everyone knows the London Eye, the first of the giant Ferris wheels that are now in nearly every city in the world.

 Check their website for opening times on the day you wish to visit.

-If you want to visit the London Eye, these are the following prices as of March 2024.
-You can book through their website with these online prices.
+If you want to visit the London Eye., you can book through their website, which also has multi-attraction prices.

 For VIP experiences, click here.